logicesecutor/Abstract-Paintings-Generation-With-Diffusion/README.md

 $path/to/dataset/train_labels.txt
 label_image_1.txt
 label_image_2.txt
-label_image_3.txt
-label_image_4.txt
 .....
 label_image_n.txt
 ```
 We should have a 'train.txt', 'train_labels.txt', and a 'validation.txt', 'validation_labels.txt' files.

-In the data loader folder, we have a custom file where we can modify the behavior of how we load the data and what pre-process we want to apply them.
+In the dataloader folder, we have a custom file where we can modify the behavior of how we load the data and what pre-process we want to apply.